Minimum length uncertainty relations in the presence of dark energy

-Note that here, as in the derivations of the canonical quantum uncertainty given in \cite{Calmet:2004mp,Calmet:2005mh} and \cite{Salecker:1957be} (outlined in Sec. \ref{sect2.4}), we continue to identify $r = ct$ in deriving the expression for $\Delta \Phi$.
-In this sense, the geometric nature of the gravitational field is not explicitly accounted for in this step and (\ref{Phi_classical}) is treated like any other potential existing {\it on} a flat space background.
+Note that here, as in the derivations of the canonical quantum uncertainty given in \cite{Calmet:2004mp,Calmet:2005mh} and \cite{Salecker:1957be}, we continue to identify $r = ct$ in deriving the expression for $\Delta \Phi$.
+In this sense, the geometric nature of the gravitational field is not explicitly accounted for in this step and (\ref{Phi_classical}) is treated like any other potential existing {\it on} a flat-space background.
 This is an unavoidable limitation of working {\it within} the framework of canonical QM up to this point.

-However, combining this with the classical relation given by Eqs. (\ref{FLRW_pert_static-2})/(\ref{class_pert}), and `quantizing' the latter by promoting the classical potential to an operator $\Phi \rightarrow \hat{\Phi}$, allows us to obtain an expression for the standard deviation of the space-time line-element operator $\hat{s}'$ which takes us {\it beyond} canonical QM.
+However, combining this with the classical relation given by Eqs. (\ref{FLRW_pert_static-2})/(\ref{class_pert}), and `quantizing' the latter by promoting the classical potential to an operator $\Phi \rightarrow \hat{\Phi}$, allows us to obtain an expression for the standard deviation of the space-time interval operator $\hat{s}'$.
+This takes us beyond canonical QM.
 Thereafter, the geometric nature of $\hat{\Phi}$ is made explicit -- via its relation to $\hat{s}'$ -- and the $r$ appearing in Eq. (\ref{quant_pert}) {\it cannot} be identified with the flat-space interval corresponding to the unperturbed line-element, i.e. $r \neq s(t) = ct$.
-Nonetheless, it is interesting to note that such a procedure yields results analogous to Eq. (\ref{ds_assumption}), which is (explicitly) based on the physical picture illustrated in Fig. 3.
-At the very least, we may say that this picture does not contradict the results of canonical QM, but allows us to reinterpret them in terms of a K{\' a}rolyh{\' a}zy-type `hazy' space-time.
+Nonetheless, it is interesting to note that such a procedure yields results analogous to Eq. (\ref{ds_assumption}), which is explicitly based on the physical picture illustrated in Fig. 3.
+At the very least, we may say that this picture does not contradict the results of canonical QM, but allows us to reinterpret a canonically quantized $\Phi$ in terms of a K{\' a}rolyh{\' a}zy-type `hazy' space-time.